Question: What is a Special Power of Appointment Trust?

 - No, you can put all kinds of assets into the trust except for retirement funds

 - It is recommended that you use LLCs to hold most of your assets and then the trust to own the LLCs.
 This way you can manage the LLCs and still have control over the assets in terms of sale, distribution and overall management.
-In fact, the SPA Trust Trustee would not even have to know what you were doing if the trust is just a member.
+In fact, the Special Power of Appointment Trust Trustee would not even have to know what you were doing if the trust is just a member.

 Question: How do these trusts compare to the Domestic Asset Protection Trusts (DAPT)?